anand-raval-git/My-Blogs/clybttlra00010am5dgr209rt.md

 This process is ideal for applications like live video streaming or online gaming, where speed is more important than perfect accuracy.

+Thank you for reading!

+<mark>© 2024 Anand Raval.
+All rights reserved.</mark>